SOUND

 ROWERS

-Sound Rowers is a local organization that hosts about 15 races in Washington state (most in the Puget Sound area).
-There is no physical boathouse connected with Sound Rowers but we are a group of committed volunteers with each race hosted by a dedicated member.
+Sound Rowers is a local organization that hosts around 15 races in Washington state, mostly in the Puget Sound area.
+While there is no physical boathouse connected with Sound Rowers, we are a group of committed volunteers with each race hosted by a dedicated member.

-The races are open to all capable human powered craft and the people that power them.
-Races are typically longer distances ranging from 6 to 26 miles with conditions that can be mill pond flat to 3' swells.
+The races are open to all capable human-powered craft and the people that power them.
+Races are typically longer distances, ranging from 6 to 26 miles with conditions that can be mill-pond flat to 3' swells.
 Competitors in Sound Rowers races include those that have won multiple Olympic medals to those athletes who are just getting into the sport.
-Most of the starts are mass starts, meaning that you could have 60+ boats all lined up and taking off when the horn blows.
+Most of the starts are mass starts, meaning that you might have 60+ boats all lined up and taking off when the horn blows.

 Because of the mixed boat classes, you are never really sure who you will racing against.
 There are very few rules other than being safe and having fun.
 A post race meal is often supplied by volunteers.